miptleha/js-modal/README.md

-Modal dialog on pure JavaScript with random fotos
+Modal dialog on pure JavaScript

 Works in all modern browser, ie11+ (ie9 with some artifacts)